equal1/colibri/README.md

 │                           `1.0-jqp-initial-data-exploration`.
 │
 ├── references            <- Papers, articles, and all other explanatory materials.
-│
+│  └── Autotuning         <- Papers and articles on the subject of autotuning │  └── Unorganized        <- Papers and articles that are not yet organized │
-├── resources             <- Any non-code resources that are useful for the project │   ├── reports           <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── resources             <- Any non-code resources that are useful for the project │   ├── reports           <- Generated analysis as HTML, PDF, LaTeX, JSON, etc.
-│   └── figures           <- Generated graphics and figures to be used in reporting
+│   ├── figures           <- Generated graphics and figures to be used in reporting │   └── metrics           <- Generated evaluation metrics to be used in reporting
 |
-├── setup_scripts         <- Scripts or tools for setting up the environment │
+├── setup                  <- Scripts or tools for setting up the environment │   ├── envs               <- Conda environment files │   └── scripts            <- Scripts for setting up the environment │
 ├── src                   <- Source code for use in this project.
 │   ├── __init__.py       <- Makes src a Python module
 │   │
 │   ├── colibri           <- Root namespace for the framework
 │   │
-│   └── ml_tools  <- Directory for machine learning related code
+│   ├── ml_tools          <- Directory for machine learning related code
-│     ├── data            <- Scripts to download or generate data │     │
+│   │    ├── data         <- Scripts to download or generate data
+│   │    │
-│     ├── preprocessing   <- Scripts to process raw data for modeling │     │
+│   │    ├─ preprocessing <- Scripts to process raw data for modeling
+│   │    │
-│     ├── models          <- Scripts to train models and then use trained models to make │     │                      predictions
+│   │    ├── models       <- Scripts to train models and then use trained models to make │   │    │                    predictions
+│   │    │
+│   |    └── visualization <- Scripts to create exploratory and results oriented visualizations
 │   │
-│     └── visualization   <- Scripts to create exploratory and results oriented visualizations │
+|   ├── parsers           <- Parser to extract data from the database, reports, etc.
+│   │
+│   ├── baysean_search    <- Directory for hyperparameter optimization made with Optuna
+│   │
+│   └── darts_search      <- Directory for architecture search made with DARTS algorithm
+│
 ├── tests                 <- Directory for unit tests
 |
 ├── .gitignore            <- Files and directories to be ignored by git │
-├── README.md             <- The top-level README for developers using this project.
+├── README.md             <- The top-level README for developers using this project.│ │
-│
-├── environment.yml       <- The conda environment file for reproducing the development environment.
-│
-│
-│
 └── setup.py              <- Make this project pip installable with `pip install -e`(TODO)